jolly-jump/bigbluebutton-docker/README.md

 [Changelog](CHANGELOG.md) | [Issues](https://github.com/alangecker/bigbluebutton-docker/issues)

 ## About the upcoming BigBlueButton 2.3
-the `v2.3.x` branch become now `develop` at the official [bigbluebutton/docker](https://github.com/bigbluebutton/docker) repository :tada:
+the `v2.3.x` branch became now `develop` at the official [bigbluebutton/docker](https://github.com/bigbluebutton/docker) repository :tada:
 - If you want to support the development, check out that repo! :)
 - If you want a stable release, stay here!